zeiglerd/mean-liquid/README.md

         npx db-up my-first-migration
         ```

-1. ### Then we can check the status of the migration is `MIGRATED`:
+1. ### Then we can check the status of the migration is `APPLIED`:
     - First run the `db-status` executable:
         - ```bash
             npx db-status my-first-migration
             ```
-    - Then check the `CHANGELOG` collection in your database, to find the migration document, and ensure the `status` is `MIGRATED`.
+    - Then check the `CHANGELOG` collection in your database, to find the migration document, and ensure the `status` is `APPLIED`.

 1. ### Now, if you created a `down`-grade script, run the revert with the `db-down` executable:
     - ```bash